RareSkills/certora-book/content/certora-loops-in-cvl.md

 ### Using the `loop_iter` Flag in Our Rule

-To understand how the `--``loop_iter` flag works in practice, let’s apply this to our string example and run the Prover with the following command:
+To understand how the `--loop_iter` flag works in practice, let’s apply this to our string example and run the Prover with the following command:

 ```solidity